FelixWiemann/PlantSupervisor/Story.md

 Unfortunately no Unraid Community App provides the drives for my NIC, and installing the drivers manually is also not option, as this would mean that I have to mess with the Unraid-OS - something I'd like to avoid.
 Also I'd most likely have to plug in the drivers or update the kernel after every UnRaid update...
 Not good/nice.

 After further brainstorming I decided to run a slim linux-vm on one core, pass through the NIC (friendly reminder to have HVM and IOMMU enabled in the BIOS.
 I did not.
 At first.) and have my application running there.
 Not as nice as having it run in a docker, but better than having to service the banana pi.
-Installing my app in a freshly built VM and setting up the WIFI NIC and auto starting the interface I was able to receive the same data my machine and my docker was receiving from the ESPs - success!
+Installing my app in a freshly built VM and setting up the WIFI NIC and auto starting the interface (see AccesssPoint/interfaces) I was able to receive the same data my machine and my docker was receiving from the ESPs - success!
+The VM requires net-tools & wireless-tools for managing the NIC, and build-essential for building the code in the VM to be installed.

 But why is the CPU usage at 100%?
 This got me to research for hours on hours on blocking, vs non blocking socket, polling vs selecting the sockets, and general networking in C.
 Trying everything and throwing `sleep()`s around the CPU usage never went down.
 After more time than I'd like to admit, I finally noticed that the main-loop of the main thread did nothing.
 At full CPU capcacity.